-The left-hand side of equation (14) is the net worth of levered investors divided by the square of the margin requirement, plus the amount unlevered investors hold of the asset adjusted for their elasticity of demand.
+The left-hand side of equation (13) is the net worth of levered investors divided by the square of the margin requirement, plus the amount unlevered investors hold of the asset adjusted for their elasticity of demand.
 This quantity defines the minimum market size for stability of the market, which we shall term MinMaSS.
 It is the smallest market size that is consistent with stability; if $\eta_D = 1$ then MinMaSS is just the net worth of levered investors divided by the squared leverage ratio.
-We can form a ratio of MinMaSS to the actual market size; we call this the instability ratio.
-If the instability ratio is greater than one, the market is unstable; if it is less than one, the market is stable.
-We can use the instability ratio in a straightforward way to determine how close the market is to an instability point.
-The closer is the instability ratio to one, the closer is the market to becoming unstable.
+We can form a ratio of market size to MinMaSS; we call this the stability ratio.
+If the stability ratio is greater than one, the market is stable; if it is less than one, the market is unstable.
+We can use the stability ratio in a straightforward way to determine how stable is the market.
+The closer is the stability ratio to one, the closer is the market to becoming unstable.

-Higher margin requirements support stability with a higher share of levered investors, while a relatively small number of levered investors can create instability if the leverage is high.
+Higher margin requirements support stability with a higher share of levered investors, while a relatively small number of levered investors can create instability if leverage is high.
 For example, suppose levered investors have a 10% margin requirement ($\lambda = 0.1$) and the elasticity of demand η_D is 1.
 Then levered investors will only need net worth of 1% of the total demand for the asset to create an unstable situation.
 This suggests that instability in markets may not be a particularly rare state of affairs.
 On the other hand, if the capital ratio is moderate, say 1:1, levered investors will need net worth of 25% of the total demand for the asset to create an unstable situation.
-A lower capital buffer is so dangerous because, as equation (14) shows, MinMaSS goes as the square of the margin requirement λ .
+A lower capital buffer is so dangerous because, as equation (13) shows, MinMaSS goes as the square of the margin requirement λ .

-Once the instability ratio exceeds one and the market becomes unstable, one of two events occurs.
+Once the stability ratio is below one and the market becomes unstable, one of two events occurs.
 Either there is an immediate crisis where the price crashes and levered investors go bankrupt, or the price explodes up to the maximum levered investors will pay (call this v{π}).
 The speed of this explosion prevents levered investors from fully levering their net worth to buy the assets without driving the price up past v{π} .
 After such an explosion, a small shock to fully funded investors' demand does not change the price at all; levered investors simply adjust their holdings to absorb the shock.
-However, if a downward shock to fully funded investors' demand is large enough, the levered investors may be forced to fully lever to absorb the shock.
+However, if a downward shock to fully funded investors'demand is large enough, the levered investors may be forced to fully lever to absorb the shock.
 At this point, any additional shock will reduce the price of the asset below v{π} and will force liquidations.
-The levered investors will be constrained again and the demand curve below v{π} will be given by equation 12.
-This means we can still use equation 14 to assess the stability of the market.
-However, it is important to note that the relevant margin requirement λ is the minimum leverage ratio required by financial regulators (or targeted by investors), rather than the actual margin requirement observed in the market.6
+The levered investors will be constrained again and the demand curve below v{π} will be given by equation 11.
+This means we can still use equation 13 to assess the stability of the market.
+However, it is important to note that the relevant margin requirement λ is the minimum leverage ratio required by financial regulators (or targeted by investors), rather than the actual margin requirement observed in the market.5